 LARC 140 Graphic Fundamentals (3) One hour of lecture and five hours of laboratory per week.
 Recommended: LARC 160, concurrently.
 For LARC majors only.
-Not open to students who have completed EDIT 160.
 Formerly LARC 150.
 Basic techniques and the use of various media of graphic communication associated with landscape architecture.